Sanjay Jagdale

-Sanjay Madansingh Jagdale (born 22 September 1950 in Indore, Madhya Pradesh) is a former Indian cricketer and a former member of the Selection Committee.
+Sanjay Madansingh Jagdale (born 22 September 1950) is a former Indian cricketer and a former member of the Selection Committee.
+He was born at Indore in Madhya Pradesh.

 He is the son of former Indian national team selector Madhavsinh Jagdale.
 Sanjay Jagdale and Madhavsinh Jagdale represent the only father-son pair of Indian cricket selectors never to represent India in International Cricket.
 Sanjay represented Madhya Pradesh in Indian domestic cricket.

 He was appointed the new secretary of BCCI in August 2011 and on 31 May 2013 he resigned his post along with Ajay Shirke following corruption in the Indian Premier League.

 National selector

 After retiring from domestic cricket in 1983, Sanjay Jagdale returned to the game as a cricket administrator.
 Although a cricketer with moderate record, Sanjay Jagdale excelled in identifying talent.
 Narendra Hirwani - an ex Indian Test cricketer considers Sanjay Jagdale as his mentor and guru and as part of the junior selection committee in the early 1990s, he spotted talents like VVS Laxman, Murali Karthik, Hrishikesh Kanitkar, Sridharan Sriram, Naman Ojha and Vipin Acharya.

 Sanjay served on the Senior selection committee (representing Central Zone) on various occasions: